The evolution of stellar triples: The most common evolutionary pathways: Method

-In this approximation the LK cycles only take place when the initial inclination is between 39.2-140.8$^{\circ}$.
-When dropping some of the simplifications of this approximation (for example with non-zero initial eccentricities, realistic stellar masses ratios), the range of initial inclinations expands, higher-order levels of three-body dynamics can become important, and richer dynamical behaviour is expected. \item \textbf{Eccentric Lidov-Kozai regime:} The next order of approximation in the secular approach, the so-called octupole level, gives rise to more extreme dynamical interaction.
+The next order of approximation in the secular approach, the so-called octupole level, gives rise to more extreme dynamical interaction.
 In the octupole level, the system can experience a flip in its inclination (that is transition from prograde to retrograde or vice versa) or modulations in the eccentricity of the inner orbit that can reach close to unity \citep[e.g.][]{For00, Bla02,Lit11, Nao13, Sha13, Tey13}.
 See also \cite{Nao16} for an extensive review of the eccentric LK regime.
 Generally the octupole term is of importance if the octupole parameter $|\epsilon_{\rm oct}| \gtrsim 0.001-0.01$ \citep{Lit11, Kat11, Tey13,Li14}, where